mlabuda2/nf-tower-docs/docs/dashboard/overview.md

 ## Workflows per organization

-Below the filters, you will be able to see one card for every organization you have access to (or a single one with your "Personal Workspace" if you have selected this option in the filter above).
+Below the filters, cards containing workflow run totals are displayed.
+Depending on the options you selected in the drop-down above, the cards are filtered for each organization you have access to, or your personal Workspace.

 Every card consists of a row for every workspace you have access to inside this organizations, and at the same time a column for every possible workflow status, with a total column at the far right and a total row below.